Food & Nutrition Services

 o 6-8 Breakfast: 400-550 6-8 Lunch: 600-700

 Smart Snacks in Schools

-This year we will be featuring healthier snacks in order to comply with the Smarter Snacks in Schoolslegislation.
-We encourage you to try some of the new choices including whole-grain cookies, baked chips & low-fat yogurts!
+Chippewa Valley Food Service features healthier snacks in order to comply with the Smarter Snacks in Schools legislation.
+We encourage you to try some of the delicious choices we have to offer, including whole-grain cookies, baked chips & low-fat yogurts!
 The requirements are as follows: